 mix well.
 Blend in the egg and vanilla extract and process until smooth.
 Remove the crust from the fridge and pour in the filling,

 smoothing the top with the back of a spoon or offset spatula.
 Return to

 refrigerator while you prepare the topping.

-with almonds.
+sugar mixture.
+Place the apples evenly over the cream cheese layer.
 Place the spring form pan on a larger baking sheet to catch

 Bake at 450 degrees F

 (230 degrees C) for 10 minutes.
 Remove from oven and sprinkle the apples